-Here is what you will need
+Here is what you will Need to Make Caramelized Onions

-As an Amazon associate, I earn from qualifying purchases
+As an Amazon Associate, I earn from qualifying purchases

 Here is how to make easy caramelized onions